-On April 15, 2004, we used the net proceeds from the issuance of the Exchangeable Senior Debentures and available cash to redeem \$494 million of our 7 7/8% Series B senior notes, which were scheduled to mature in 2008.
+On April 15, 2004, we used the net proceeds from the issuance of the Exchangeable Senior Debentures and available cash to redeem \$494 million of our 77/8% Series B senior notes, which were scheduled to mature in 2008.
 On May 3, 2004, we redeemed an additional \$65 million of the Series B senior notes with proceeds from the sale of assets.
 The terms of the senior notes required that we pay the holders a premium (3.985% based on the date of redemption), in exchange for the right to retire this debt in advance of its maturity date.
-We will record a loss, which will be included in interest expense on our consolidated statement of operations, in the second quarter of approximately \$30 million on the early extinguishment of debt, which includes the premium and the acceleration of the related deferred financing costs.
+We recorded a loss in the second quarter of 2004 of approximately \$30 million on the early extinguishment of debt, which includes the premium and the acceleration of the related deferred financing costs and was included in interest expense on our consolidated statement of operations year-to-date period ended June 18, 2004.